 Since then I have studied at the Functional Medicine University which has allowed my practice to be more integrated and to have a more evidence-based approach.

 I am now a mother of three gorgeous kids.
 But like most parents, it hasn’t always been easy.
 My eldest had some co-ordination problems which affected his writing and organisation, and some chronic bowel issues.
 My daughter developed a tick-borne disease and my youngest had a significant milk protein intolerance as a baby and toddler.
-They have all benefited hugely from focused nutrition, food supplements and gentle detox.
+They have all benefited hugely from focused nutrition and food supplements.
+My passion for paediatric nutrition from the functional medicine approach continues and I was lucky to write a nutrition bible and cookbook The Good Stuff which was published by Short Books in 2018.

 When talking to patients, I often discover things that should have been obvious before, but no one had ever taken the time to unearth them.
 But the cornerstone of my work is rigorous lab tests which take the guesswork out of health plans.